chef/monitoring-integration-automate/ELK/filebeat-installation.md

 * We can add multiple filters and customize the data coming.

-We can further build the Automate Service based dashboards for quick looks.
+We can further build the Automate Service-based dashboards for quick looks.

 ## Custom filtering of Logs at filebeat

-**Description:** In case we would like to send only some specific service level logs of Automate and Chef Infra server to our centralized logging server instead of all the logs, this is this section that can be referred.
+**Description:** In case we would like to send only some specific service level logs of the Automate and Chef Infra server to our centralized logging server instead of all the logs, this section can be referred to.

 1. Modify the **filebeat.yml** file.